Awesome Low Fat Vegan Breakfast Muffins

 Preheat oven to 375 degrees F

-Add Flax and Coconut to Water in a small bowl, mix with a fork, microwave for 60 seconds, and let them soak
+Measure water, then add Flax and Coconut to it, in a small microwaveable bowl or glass measuring cup.
+Mix with a fork.
+Microwave for 60 seconds, mix again, and let soak.

 - 1/3 cup dried coconut Shredded, unsweetened.
 The coconut is a whole foods replacement for oil.
 It doesn't add much coconut flavour, but gives moisture to the muffins.
 It is a key ingredient.